Cardano (ADA) - All you need to know

 Ways to invest in Cardano

-Sign up with an online broker or a cryptocurrency exchange for a fast and easy way to get started investing in Cardano.
+Sign up with a broker that’s regulated in the UK or a cryptocurrency exchange for a fast and easy way to invest in Cardano.
 Those platforms let you buy and hold coins for the long term, or trade them quickly to try to turn a profit.

 For a bigger menu of options, read on to learn what other ways of investing are open to you.
 The links below take you to individual pages which provide lots more details on how to navigate the process.